colin-heffernan/colin-heffernan/README.md

-# About Me

-Hi!
+# Hi!
 I'm Colin.
-I like making things, whether that's code, computers, music, or key lime pie.
+I make things.

+Sometimes it's software or hardware, occasionally it's music, and every now and again, it's a really good key lime pie.

 ## Interests

-- NixOS, considering I use it and all
-- Rust for TUI apps
-- Music theory
+- The Nix ecosystem, which I interact with on a daily basis
+- Rust, which is my current go-to language for projects
+- Music theory, a lifelong interest I've finally decided to pursue

 ## Projects